grem848/FullStack_JavaScript_Flow1/README.md

     ```

 * **Array.reduce**
+The reduce() method reduces the array to a single value.

+The reduce() method executes a provided function for each value of the array (from left-to-right).

+The return value of the function is stored in an accumulator (result/total).

+Note: reduce() does not execute the function for array elements without values.

+Note: this method does not change the original array.
     ```js
     let numbers = [2, 3, 4, 5]
     const reducer = (accumulator, currentValue) => accumulator + currentValue;